akaj-team/selenium-test/Document.md

  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The file, in which Cucumber tests are written, is known as feature files.
 It is advisable that there should be a separate feature file, for each feature under test.

-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The extension of the feature file needs to be “.feature”.
+  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The extension of the feature file needs to be **".feature"**.
 One can create as many feature files as needed.
 To have an organized structure, each feature should have one feature file.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Example:**